 There are many ways to achieve these goals, including the use of social media, email marketing, SMS marketing, PPC campaigns, and others.
 But if achieving them were easy, there would be no need for guides, whitepapers, or tutorials — like this one.

 The challenge isn’t in finding the right tools, it’s in making them work together.
 And that’s where marketing automation steps in.

 Thanks to marketing automation, you can sync all your marketing channels, so they work together to move you closer to your business goals.
 On top of that, it enables you to:

 - Engage your audience and build brand loyalty

 Marketing automation is versatile and can easily adapt to your business needs.
 Whether you want to run simple campaigns or prefer to prepare complex workflows — marketing automation scales with you, empowering you to accomplish exactly what you want.

-So let’s take a look at how an ecommerce business like yours (or the one you’re about to launch!) can make use of marketing automation solutions.
+So let’s take a look at how an ecommerce business like yours (or the one you’re about to launch!) can make use of email and marketing automation solutions.